AbdooOwd/AbdooOS-64bit/docs/how-it-works.md

 The BIOS will go look for a valid boot sector at the first sector on the disk.
 If it finds the boot signature `0xAA55` then it means that this sector's code can be executed _(we made sure this is a boot sector)_.

+## Hardware

+### Sectors

+A sector is like a slice of pizza on one of your disk's platters.
+Usually, each sector is 512 bytes or 0.5KiB large.

 ## Booting